Learn the theory and practice for a career in chemistry.

 Tracks and Minors

-A minor is available in Chemistry.
+A minor in Chemistry is available.
 A student wishing to take any Chemistry course for the Chemistry minor must meet the prerequisite(s) for the particular course.
 Student must take six courses that count in the Chemistry major, excluding seminar and one or two credit courses.
 Students majoring in Biochemistry may not earn a minor in Chemistry.
-Please see the Chair of the Department of Chemistry for more information.
-For specific information regarding minor requirements, please consult the minors section of the catalog.
+Please see the chair of the Department of Chemistry for more information.
+Specific information regarding minor requirements may be found in the Academic Information section of the catalog.